OpenHMD/OpenHMD/README.md

     echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="2833", MODE="0666", GROUP="plugdev"' > /etc/udev/rules.d/83-hmd.rules
     udevadm control --reload-rules

+After this you have to unplug your Rift and plug it back in.
 You should now be able to access the Oculus Rift as a normal user.

 ### Cross compiling for windows using mingw